-Also, concurrently with application and acceptance into the program, students must also evaluate and plan for the time commitment of completing a field placement.
-Advance discussion with employers, family, and other support systems to consider adjustments to daytime schedules and responsibilities is crucial in facilitating a successful field placement experience.
-Specific information regarding the requirements for field placement hours is provided in both Section I (Overview of the MSW Field Placement) and Section V (Responsibilities of the Student) of this manual.
+Also, concurrently with application and acceptance into the program, students must evaluate and plan for the time commitment of completing a practicum placement.
+Advance discussion with employers, family, and other support systems to consider adjustments to daytime schedules and responsibilities is crucial in facilitating a successful practicum placement experience.
+Specific information regarding the requirements for practicum placement hours is provided in both Section I (Overview of the MSW Practicum Placement) and Section V (Responsibilities of the Student) of this manual.

-Applying for the Social Work Field Practicum
+Applying for the Social Work Practicum Internship

-Active students receive an email notification in December and specific instructions to begin the field application process for the following academic year.
-Practicum Application Forms are available on the WSU Social Work Department Field Education website following the opening of the field application process.
-Students who are not actively completing coursework at the time the application process begins (i.e. on leave of absence and planning to return the following academic year) may not receive an email notification and are individually responsible for contacting the Field Education Program directly to initiate the field application process before the identified due date.
-Newly accepted full-time students are required to complete the field application within ten days of acceptance to the MSW Program.
+Active students receive an email notification during the second half of the Fall Semester with specific instructions to begin the practicum application process for the following academic year.
+Practicum Application Forms are available on the WSU Social Work Department Practicum Education website following the opening of the practicum application process.
+Students who are not actively completing coursework at the time the application process begins (i.e., on leave of absence and planning to return the following academic year) may not receive an email notification and are individually responsible for contacting the Practicum Education Program directly to initiate the practicum application process before the identified due date.
+Newly accepted full-time students are required to complete the practicum application within ten days of acceptance to the MSW Program.

-Applications require information in several areas, including student interests, previous experience, availability, interests in specific client populations, practice areas, specific practicum sites, previous criminal history, immunizations, etc. Students must submit their completed practicum application forms by the due date indicated on the instructions.
-Each application must also include an updated resume that may be provided to potential field sites.
-Students applying for an employment-based internship must also complete a secondary application related to the particular type of internship.
-It is essential that students understand that locating and establishing new practicum sites can take a number of weeks and, in some cases, may take several months or not be possible at all.
-Students who return incomplete or late practicum applications and/or do not actively collaborate with field education staff may risk delayed entrance into the field and subsequent delay in completing field requirements.
+Applications require information in several areas, including student interests, previous experience, availability, interests in specific client populations, practice areas, specific practicum sites, previous criminal history, immunizations, etc. Students must submit their completed practicum application forms by the due date indicated in the instructions.
+Each application must also include an updated resume that may be provided to potential practicum sites.
+Students applying for an employment-based internship must also complete a secondary application related to the specifics of the internship.
+It is essential that students understand that locating and establishing new practicum sites can take several weeks and, in some cases, may take months or not be possible at all.
+Students who return incomplete or late practicum applications and/or do not actively collaborate with practicum education staff may risk delayed entrance into their internship and subsequent delay in completing practicum requirements.

-In determining a student's readiness for field placement, field education staff will review the student's field application form(s), information provided by the student during the MSW Program application process, the student's academic record thus far in the program and University, and may additionally interview the student by phone and/or in person as well as request information from WSU faculty that have experience with the student.
-The quality of the student's participation in the field placement and interview process is also essential in evaluating a student's readiness for the field education component of the program.
+In determining a student's readiness for practicum placement, practicum education staff will review the student's practicum application form(s), the information provided by the student during the MSW Program application process, the student's academic record thus far in the program and University and may additionally interview the student by phone and/or in person as well as request information from WSU faculty that have experience with the student.
+The quality of the student's participation in the practicum placement and interview process is also essential in evaluating a student's readiness for the practicum education component of the program.

-While meeting the student's educational needs and program requirements are necessarily the first criteria for field placement, student preferences are also considered.
-The field application provides an opportunity for students to discuss their preferences related to kind of setting/population, location of the placement, and availability.
-It is important for students to understand that, while their preferences will be considered to the extent possible and as prioritized by the student on the application, this does not mean that their preferences can/will be met in their field placement assignment.
+While meeting the student's educational needs and program requirements are necessarily the first criteria for practicum placement, student preferences are also considered.
+The practicum application provides an opportunity for students to discuss their preferences related to the kind of setting/population, location of the placement, and availability.
+It is important for students to understand that, while their preferences will be considered to the extent possible and as prioritized by the student on the application, this does not mean that their preferences can/will be met in their practicum placement assignment.